A Menu for Change

 Supporting Local Practice and Policy Development

 A Menu for Change worked in partnership with key stakeholders in Dundee, Fife and East Ayrshire to develop, test and promote preventative, rights based, and co-ordinated responses to food insecurity.
-The Project supported stakeholders to deliver improved:
+Project officers supported stakeholders to explore ways to improve:

 - emergency responses – placing cash, rights and dignity at the centre – which meet immediate needs whilst addressing underlying causes; and